abhishek7kulkarni/abhishek7kulkarni.github.io/_posts/2019-01-01-Association-Rule-Mining-in-R.md

 ```

 With initial values of support and confidence being 0.1, a priori
-algorithm mined 21483 rules.
+algorithm mined **21483 rules**.
 To understand the number of rules with
 variations in support and confidence, let us visually represent the
 rules with the help of support vs. confidence two-key plot.
 From this
 plot, it is evident that a large number of rules are in lower values of